 Spirit Animals are one example of this truth: we don’t find our spirit animals, our spirit animals find us.

-Once our thirst for answers awakens and we begin our spiritual quest, the light within us becomes stronger, and the stronger it becomes, the more we attract guides and people that support our growth.
-For example, it is common for spiritual seekers to receive guidance from omens, prophetic dreams, and even serendipitous teachings or messages.
+Once our thirst for answers awakens and we begin our spiritual awakening quest, the light within us becomes stronger, and the stronger it becomes, the more we attract guides and people that support our growth.
+For example, it’s common for spiritual seekers to receive guidance from spiritual signs and omens, prophetic dreams, and even serendipitous teachings or messages.

-Sometimes it takes years for spiritual teachers to find us.
+Sometimes it takes years for spiritual teachers and spiritual guidance to find us.
 But when they come, how do we know whether they’re the right teacher for us?

 Understandably, most people feel some level of fear when considering becoming involved with a teacher.
 Deep down we fear being used, exploited, or entrapped.

-The truth is that we are only ever trapped by our own desires and attachments (and what we’re expecting from our teachers).
-If we truly seek liberation, then all teachers are vehicles of learning in one way or another.
+The truth is that we are only ever trapped by our own desires, attachments, and what we project onto the teacher.
+If we truly seek liberation, then all teachers are merely vehicles of learning – and that’s as far as their role extends.